-We keep talking about getting your app featured, but that’s really a means to an end.
-What you–and Apple–really want is for more people to buy apps.
+One key point to remember is that having your app featured is really a means to an end.
+What you, and Apple, really want is for more people to buy your app.

 13. Invest in PR

-To learn more about scoring media coverage, here’s a nice guide by Leo Widrich, co-founder of Buffer.
+To learn more about scoring media coverage, read this very helpful guide by Leo Widrich, co-founder of Buffer.

-Local people love to support local apps.
-And we don’t just mean the ones in their native language–people love to hear that a certain app was developed by an area native, or first conceptualized in a nearby city.
 Apple editors are aware of this tendency, and they often build features around it.
-For example, the Hong Kong App Store curates a “Made in Hong Kong” section that includes dozens of popular, locally-founded apps, such as GoGoVan, OpenRice, and 9GAG.
+For example, the Hong Kong App Store previously curated a “Made in Hong Kong” section that included dozens of popular, locally-founded apps, such as GoGoVan, OpenRice, and 9GAG.

-So, if you are a non-American developer, don’t hide your origins; highlight them.
-Reach out to local tech media (see previous tip), and tell them about yourself.
+So, if you are a non-American developer, don’t hide your origins.
+In fact, you should highlight them.
+Reach out to local tech media (see previous tip) and tell them about your story.

-Or, at least, with someone at Apple.
-Every company has an internal system for sharing knowledge, and friends at Apple–even if they’re not the ones directly choosing features–can help you out.
-If they’re familiar with your company, they may think of your product at the right moment, and give you a shout-out: “Oh, this one is made by my friend.
+Or at least, connect with someone at Apple.
+Every company has an internal system for sharing knowledge, and contacts at Apple — even if they’re not the ones directly choosing features — can help you out.
+If they’re familiar with your company, they might think of your product at the right moment, and give you a shout-out: “Oh, this one is made by someone I know.
 Cool stuff.”

-However, to make friends, you actually have to meet people.
-That can be a little tricky, but here are a number of ways you can build a relationship:
+To build this kind of relationship, you usually have to meet people.
+That can be a little tricky (particularly in the current climate), but here are a couple of ways you can build a relationship:

-- Connect via social media.
-It’s a lot simpler than cross-country (or international) travel: go to LinkedIn and search “app store manager.”
-Once you’ve filtered by location, you’ll be able to see the people who are responsible for your target app stores.
-Connect with them via LinkedIn, or try to get their email addresses through Rapportive or FullContact.
+- Connect via social media — A much cheaper alternative is visiting LinkedIn and searching for “app store editor.”
+Once you have filtered by location, you’ll be able to see the people who are responsible for your target App Stores.
+Connect with them, or try to get their email addresses through Rapportive or FullContact.

 Feeling shy?
 Read this blog post from CIO to learn how to get the conversation started.